ukrbublik/react-awesome-query-builder/packages/sandbox_next/README.md

 Demo app built with [Next.js](https://nextjs.org/).
 Uses MUI widgets by default.
-Enbaled SSR with saving and loading query value and query config from session.
+Enabled SSR with saving and loading query value and query config from session.

 ### Run locally